tsuAquila/tsuAquila/README.md

 <h2>Hi there 👋</h2>

-- 🔭 I’m currently working on Nothing
+- 🔭 I’m currently working on a webscrapped API for loco.gg
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on Python Projects
 - 🤔 I’m looking for help with CSS